-The primary outcome measure is the clinician-rated Health of the Nation Outcome Scale for Child and Adolescents (HoNOSCA),[56] which has 15 items scored on scale of 0-4, and covers the severity of the behaviour, impairments, symptoms and social functioning of children and young people with mental health problems.
-The clinical usefulness of the HoNOSCA has been validated and its sensitivity to change confirmed.[57 58]
+The primary outcome measure is the clinician-rated Health of the Nation Outcome Scale for Children and Adolescents (HoNOSCA),56 which has 15 items scored on a scale of 0-4, and covers the severity of the behaviour, impairments, symptoms and social functioning of children and young people with mental health problems.
+The clinical usefulness of the HoNOSCA has been validated and its sensitivity to change confirmed.^{57,58}

-Although the HoNOSCA is intended as a measure that is completed by a clinician who is also responsible for treatment of the client, the measure can also be completed by a mental health care professional not involved in the treatment using semi-structured interview.[59]
-In our study the measure is completed by a trained MILESTONE Research Assistant by interviewing the young person and taking into account all other available sources of information (parent/carer, relevant clinician and the medical records) to ensure accuracy of data.
+Although the HoNOSCA is intended as a measure that is completed by a clinician who is also responsible for treatment of the client, the measure can also be completed by a mental healthcare professional not involved in the treatment using semistructured interview.59 In our study the measure is completed by a trained MILESTONE research assistant by interviewing the young person and \neg taking into account all other available sources of information (parent/carer, relevant clinician and the medical records) to ensure accuracy of data.

-To ensure consistency and comparability, HoNOSCA is used throughout (rather than switching to HoNOS at age 18 years).
+To ensure consistency and comparability, HoNOSCA is copyright, includ used throughout (rather than switching to HoNOS at age 18 years).
 The primary outcome endpoint for the cRCT is 15 months.